 It’s a landmark of Malaga.
 The elegant lighthouse was built in 1816.

-La Farola de Malaga is one of the most photograph buildings in Malaga.
+La Farola de Malaga is one of the most photographed buildings in Malaga and a must-see in Malaga.

-It’s located at the end of Paseo de la Farola and at the entrance to the harbor in Malaga.
+It’s located at the end of Paseo de la Farola and the entrance to the harbor in Malaga.
+Take a walk to Malaga harbor ad see La Farola lighthouse!

 The Hammam Al-Andalus in Malaga is one of the Arab baths in Andalusia you have to try.

-The Malaga’s Hammam Al-Andalus offers cold, hot, and warm baths, various massages with aromatic essential oils for the ultimate relaxation.
-Hot green mint tea is served in the lounge area of the hammam, in line with the traditional Arab baths rituals.
+The Malaga’s Hammam Al-Andalus offers cold, hot, and warm baths, and various massages with aromatic essential oils for the ultimate relaxation.
+Hot green mint tea is served in the lounge area of the hammam, in line with the traditional Arab bath rituals.

 If you are a foodie like me, then most certainly you enjoy tasting local foods on your travels.